Why Play at Americas Cardroom?

 On the subsequent screens, you’ll get a chance to confirm that all the information you entered is correct and change anything that’s wrong.
 Once you submit your deposit, you’ll be ready to play poker for real money.

-Withdrawal methods available to US players are Bitcoin, Western Union, Moneygram, Pay2Card, Bank Draft (Check), and Debit Card.
+Withdrawal methods available are Bitcoin, Western Union, Moneygram, Pay2Card, Bank Draft (Check), and Debit Card.
 Some of these methods incur quite substantial fees, which can be as high as $110 depending on the amount of the cashout.
-Players from outside the US may have other methods, like Neteller and Skrill, that they can use.
+Players can also choose other methods, like Neteller and Skrill, that they can use.

 The debit card option is one that’s very convenient for players.
 The way it works is that Americas Cardroom will send you a debit card in the mail one single time.
 From then on, when you request a withdrawal via this method, the poker site will simply load the funds onto your card.
 Players often report getting their money in less than two days via debit card!
 The only part of this process that may take a long time is the initial wait to receive the actual card.

 To begin the withdrawal process, click on the red “Cashier” button within the poker software.

 Then click on “Withdraw.”
 You’ll be taken to the withdrawal webpage to complete the transaction.
 Select the method you’d like to use from the list at the left.
 The withdrawal form will then appear for you to complete.

 Once you’ve filled in all the info, click on the green “Next” button to proceed to the next pages.
 Continue through the next screens until your withdrawal request is completed, and you’ll soon have your money in hand.

 For security and customer protection purposes, Americas Cardroom requires that every player must certify his or her account before any cashouts will be processed.
 In order to complete this process, every customer will have to submit certain documents before his or her withdrawal is approved:

 - Image of the front side of drivers license